 An antique is “anything that’s hand built and over 100 years old,” says 30-year restoration veteran Brian Hillmann of H Restoration in Atlanta, Ga.
 Some pieces can be quite valuable.
 Most antiques restoration work is completed on pieces that hold more sentimental than monetary value.

-Some antiques owners restore or refinish a piece to revive a cherished heirloom, some DIY for a sense of self accomplishment, and others are looking to preserve a piece that could hold significant monetary or historical value.
+Some antiques owners restore or refinish a piece to revive a cherished heirloom.
+Some DIY for a sense of self accomplishment.
+Others are looking to preserve a piece that could hold significant monetary or historical value.

 The question on the lips of many antiques owners is this: Will antiques restoration affect the value of my piece?
 In short, the answer is, “It depends.”

-It’s important to be well informed about antiques restoration before deciding how to proceed with a piece.
-DIYers may love the art of the craft but a pro can help an owner decide what steps will enhance—and which steps can hurt—the market value of your antiques.
+It’s important to know the facts about antiques restoration before deciding how to proceed with a piece.
+DIYers may love the art of the craft but a pro can help an owner decide what steps will enhance—or hurt—the market value of your antiques.

 Will Restoring Antiques Ruin Their Value?

 If you suspect you own a high-value or museum-quality piece, have it looked at by a licensed appraiser who can verify its value and authenticity.
-“You need to do that to have it insured if it is a high value piece anyway” says Hillmann, and, by doing so, you’re also uncovering necessary information that can help you decide what steps can help preserve the value of a precious antique.
+“You need to do that to have it insured if it is a high value piece anyway” says Hillmann.
+By doing so, you’re also uncovering necessary information that can help you decide what steps can help preserve the value of a precious antique.

 If you own a museum-quality antique table, for example, you may want to have it conserved, instead of restored (and not refinished, which is the most invasive method of the three).
 “Anything a conservator does to a piece has to be completely reversible,” says Marshall Young, owner at Astonish Restoration in Roanoke, Va.
 “If it’s a little candlestick table and the leg broke off, you have to glue it back on, but you have to do it in a way where the leg and the glue can be removed at a later time.”

-It’s when a high-value piece is restored, instead of conserved, that participants on shows like Antiques Roadshow are often presented with the shocking news of their heirloom’s drastic decline in value.
+It’s when you restore a high-value piece, instead of conserve it, that participants on shows like Antiques Roadshow learn the shocking news of their heirloom’s drastic decline in value.

 Many antiques are beyond use without restoration or even refinishing.
 “If you do restoration work, the goal is always to leave the inherent value of an antique untouched,” says Hillmann.
 Even so, “if someone spills nail polish remover all over an antique dining room table, you have to repair it.
 In that case, it’s not the restoration that decreases the value of the piece, it’s the spilling of the nail polish.
 That’s the damage that made the restoration necessary.”

 Antiques damaged by fire or water could require more than mere restoration work.
-That’s where refinishing could be beneficial, even though the act is often frowned upon by experts on antiques reality TV shows.
+That’s where refinishing could be beneficial, even though the act is often not the first choice of experts on antiques reality TV shows.

 If you don’t know the value of your piece, or even if the piece is monetarily valuable, Hillmann recommends a consultation with a restoration expert, like himself.
 “Generally, we try to educate the client about their best choice,” Hillmann says.
 That could be a visit to an appraiser, a conservationist, or even to another restoration professional who specializes in the type of repair needed for a particular piece or type of damage.
 “One of the best qualities of the people in the refinishing business is that we’ll walk away from a job if we’re not qualified to do it.
 We get a lot of calls from other shops who receive fine antiques they’re not comfortable working with.”